 Of special relevance to the concept of a DC, Cassie is sensitive to the indexicality of certain beliefs, in particular, to the phenomenon of quasi-indexicality (Castañeda 1966, 1967).
 This feature is at the core of self-referential beliefs-i.e., beliefs about oneself-and their expression by others.
-Thus, the belief that some character C would express by "I am rich" must be reported by someone else thus: "C believes that C believes that C believes that C am rich".
+Thus, the belief that some character C would express by "I am rich" must be reported by someone else thus: "C believes that he^ is rich"; it clearly should not be reported as "C believes that I am rich".
 The starred occurrence of 'he' is called a "quasi-indicator".